 Michelle also has specialized knowledge in a variety of areas, including:

 - competition law, including advertising, price-fixing, and bid-rigging;

-- corporate governance
+- corporate governance and plans of arrangement;

 During law school, she completed Osgoode Hall's Intensive Program in Aboriginal Lands, Resources and Government.
 As part of that program, Michelle spent two months in New Zealand developing a legally focused rehabilitation program for maximum-security prisoners who were about to be released from custody.
 She also received Osgoode Hall's class prize for constitutional litigation.

 Michelle provides legal services through a Law Corporation.